 Live Cell Imaging tools allow us to monitor spatial information and population heterogeneity on large numbers of individual cells.
 High quality data obtained using benchmark materials, may be used to develop predictive models based on stochastic fluctuations, provide reference data, and have the potential be used to validate putative molecular markers for pluripotency and differentiation, and for evaluating markers of product potency.
 We are also developing advanced measurement capabilities, including quantitative label-free imaging, such as broadband coherence RAMAN spectroscopy (BCARS) imaging, for characterizing cell state and cell-biomaterial interactions.

 Flow Cytometry, while widely used in characterization of cell populations, is notoriously variable from instrument to instrument and location to location.
 We work with stakeholders to make flow cytometry a quantitative tool that can provide comparable data across labs by developing benchmarking materials and protocols including fluorescence standards for calibrating beads, and lyophilized cell reference materials.

 Genome Editing products and processes need reliable methods for assuring the results of editing and adding confidence of safety and likely effectiveness.
-We are working with stakeholders, including through NIST-organized workshops, to identify precompetitive technology, measurement, and standardization needs and solutions.
-The current program focuses on evaluating assays and informatics tools, and the development of reference materials.
-We are in the process of establishing a NIST-led consortium to develop measurement solutions and standards to advance this technology space.
+We are working with stakeholders, including through NIST-organized workshops, to identify precompetitive technology, measurement, and standards needs and solutions.
+The current program focuses on evaluating assays and informatics tools, and the development of next-generation reference materials.
+We have established a NIST-led Genome Editing Consortium to develop measurement solutions and standards to advance this technology space.